chapmancbVCU/chappy-php/docs/pagination.md

 ```
 <br>

-#### D. Retrieve paginated records using base model's find method.
+#### D. Retrieve Paginated Records <a id="paginated-records">
+We will now proceed to get paginated records using base model's find method.
 In this step we use the paginationParams function from the Pagination class to build our query.

 ```php
 $contacts = Contacts::find($pagination->paginationParams(